BAMresearch/aRTist-handbook/source/modules-ctscan.rst

 Output
 ^^^^^^

+**File name** will show the path of the output file, which is derived from the path of the projection date file.

 You can choose between different **File type**: :class:`BAM CT`, :class:`VTK`, and :class:`RAW` as :class:`8bit`, :class:`16bit`, :class:`32bit` or :class:`float`.